 Our goal is to provide healthy and safe work environments for all Vermont State employees, to ensure the health hazard created by second hand smoke is removed from the workplace, and to guarantee that regulations restricting workplace smoking are implemented in a timely manner.
-Please familiarize yourself with the Statewide Smoking Policy.
 Smoking is legally prohibited within 25 feet of any State-owned building, and many State workplaces have designated outdoor smoking areas.